empkins/empkins-sync-board-hardware/README.md

 # EmpkinS Sync Board Hardware & Firmware

-This Repository is part of the [EmpkinS Sync Board](https://github.com/empkins/empkins-sync-board) (ESB).
+This Repository is part of the [EmpkinS Sync Board](https://github.com/empkins/empkins-sync-board) (ESB) project.
 The EmpkinS Sync Board can be used to **precisely synchronize different measurement modalities** on hardware level.

 The corresponding Firmware can be found here.
 It was developed for the microcontroller *STM32L151C8T6A*.
 It generates different synchronization signals for 7 arbitrary outputs.
 In addition, it senses the occurrence of an external event through a change of the present level at the Input ports MD6, MD5,  or through its buttons.